MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript-af/CloudScript-af-context.md

 ```

 ## Use the context model when executing via the ExecuteFunction API

-When you use the the [ExecuteFunction API](/rest/api/playfab/cloudscript/server-side-cloud-script/execute-function?view=playfab-rest) to execute a script, the context that is provided includes the following information:
+When you use the [ExecuteFunction API](/rest/api/playfab/cloudscript/server-side-cloud-script/execute-function) to execute a script, the context that is provided includes the following information:

 * The Entity Profile of the caller
 * The Title Authentication Context
 * A boolean that indicates whether a PlayStream event is sent as part of the function being executed